 age Days to keep

-votes Voting thresh- Threshold for removal.
+AO- Voting th res- Threshold for removal.
 This field has no effect with voting turned

-old off.
+tes hold off.

 Set a timeframe for removal of suggestions.

 Can be very useful in connection with suggestion voting (see Peer review) to remove suggestions which don't receive enough positive votes in a given timeframe.